10 Surprising Health Benefits Of Avocados

 In one study, avocado-soybean extract was found to be effective when treating patients with symptomatic hip osteoarthritis.13 This all-natural extract known as avocado-soybean unsaponifiables (ASU) is made by combining 1 part of avocado oil with 2 parts of soybean oil.
 It helps block inflammation, reduces degeneration of cells that line your joints, and could even regenerate normal connective tissue.
 It also helps reduce pain better than painkillers.14

-5. Protects Your Eyes
+5. Protects The Eyes

 Add avocado or avocado oil to your colorful salads to absorb the eye-protective carotenoids better.